Above:Solved

 All moves on both 4x4x4s are possible except the four slices which would cut through the disk.
 And additional move allows to exchange the halves of both parts.
 This makes up for a total number of four different types of turns.

-Tony chose to use 12 colors to sticker the puzzle.
-One cube has traditional colouring and the other has the less common colors like purple etc.
+Tony chose to use 12 colours to sticker the puzzle.
+One cube has traditional colouring and the other has the less common colours like purple etc.

 The first number is significantly higher than the doubled 4x4x4: